wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Support arbitrary ranges (e.g., `--range "2025-01-01:2025-01-31"`)
 - Prioritize manually added reflections in summaries

+Note: When generating summaries, the algorithm should prioritize and give more narrative weight to journal entries that reflect substantial or complex work, while de-emphasizing entries for small, routine, or trivial changes.
+This ensures that the most meaningful engineering efforts are highlighted in daily, weekly, and monthly summaries.

 #### journal/init
 - Create initial journal directory structure
 - Generate default configuration file